EnnengYang/ennengyang.github.io/_pages/about.md

 - 2024.11: Our one survey paper about forgetting in deep learning is accepted to TPAMI 2024.
 - 2024.09: Our one paper about continual learning is accepted to TPAMI 2024.
 - 2024.07: Our one paper about sequential recommendation is accepted to RecSys 2024.
-- 2024.06: Our one paper about deconfounding recommendation is accepted to ACM TKDD 2024.
+- 2024.06: Our one paper about de-confounding recommendation is accepted to ACM TKDD 2024.
 - 2024.05: Our one paper about model merging is accepted to ICML 2024.
 - 2024.02: Our one paper about multi-task recommendation is accepted to ACM TKDD 2024.
 - 2024.01: Our one paper about model merging is accepted to ICLR 2024.